t-katsumura/golang-packaging/README.md

 # golang-packaging

-This repository is an example of creating `.rpm`, `.deb` and `apk` packages for Golang applications.
+This repository is an example of creating `.rpm`, `.deb` and `.apk` packages for Golang applications.

 ## How to use